garden-io/garden/docs/reference/module-types/container.md

       # The local port of the ssh tunnel to the target remote k8s cluster.
       localAppPort:

-      # The port of the local service to be connected to the remote k8s cluster via the reverse proxy server
-      # container.
-      localSshPort:

       # The command that’s run locally to start the service.
       command: